Kei-sss/aws-codedeploy-samples/README.md

 - Sample Applications
 - Integrations and templates for configuration management systems
-- Integrations with load-balancers like Elastic Load Balancing
+- Integrations with load-balances like Elastic Load Balancing
 - Sample hooks for version control systems like Git.

 Also included is a utility to pull STS credentials for CodeDeploy's IAM Session support